lawrencetse123/scoozie/README.md

 Problems that Scoozie solves:
 ----------------------------

-1. Job heirarchy and re-use: No more copy/pasting XML to create a new job
+1. Job hierarchy and re-use: No more copy/pasting XML to create a new job
 2. Type and syntax checking: No more errors from typos in XML
 3. Safety / Verification: Scala provides a type-safe environment.
    Various other verificaitons and sanity checks are made.
 For example,